ahmadarif/terbilang-laravel/README.md

 ## Base Project

-Thank you [Mulia Nasution](https://github.com/mul14/terbilang-php), as the basic project for the creation of this library.
+Thanks to [Mulia Nasution](https://github.com/mul14/terbilang-php), as the basic project for the creation of this library.

 ## License